NikhilMukraj/spiking-neural-networks/interface/experiments/README.md

   - [ ] Vary dopamine modulation and ionotropic neurotransmitter dynamics
 - [ ] Liquid state machine
   - [ ] Basic liquid dynamics
+    - [ ] Testing time taken to return to baseline under various conditions
   - [ ] STDP based learning of MNIST
     - Readout has plastic connections to liquid, average neural activity of readout is used to classify
   - [ ] Varying ionotropic neurotransmitters